 - Line 2 half-sheet baking trays with parchment paper or silicone baking mats and set aside.

 - Turn the dough out onto a smooth, dry work surface (no need to flour or oil, you'll want some traction).
 Divide into 8 equal-sized pieces.
 Roll each piece into a 12-14 inch rope.
 Cut the rope into bite-size pieces about 1 ½-inches long.
+You'll get about 10 pieces per rope.
 Roll each piece of dough into a ball (roughly the size of a quarter) and place on the prepared baking sheet.
 Cover the baking sheet with plastic wrap or a clean kitchen towel while you prepare the next step.

 - Place the pretzel bites in the boiling water mixture for about 30 seconds.
-Remove using a slotted spatula or spoon, shake off excess water, and spread the bites on the preoared baking sheet so they're not touching and have room to expand.
+The pretzel bites should float (called "passing the float test," see notes below).
+If they don't float, cover the unboiled bites and let rest another 10 minutes, then try again.
+After boiling, remove the bites from the water using a slotted spatula or spoon and shake off excess water.
+Spread on the prepared baking sheet so they're not touching and have room to expand.
 The bites will be easier to spread while they're still wet; they'll become stickier as they dry.

 - Lightly brush each pretzel bite with egg wash** and sprinkle with your chosen toppings (flaky sea salt, everything bagel seasoning, etc.)